Navigation

 function DetailPage(props: { name: string }) {

-const nav = useNavigator();
+const nav = useNavigation();

 return (

-<materialPage flex={{ align: "center", justify: "center", expand: true }}>
+<View flex={{ align: "center", justify: "center", expand: true }}>

-<gestureDetector onTap={() => nav.pop()}>
+<GestureDetector onTap={() => nav.pop()}>

-<text color="blue" fontSize={16}>Back to list</text>
+<Text color="blue" fontSize={16}>Back to list</Text>

 );